Shenaz Treasury: Social activism

 In December 2014, days before the release of her film Main Aur Mr. Riight (on 12 December), Shenaz Treasurywala wrote an open letter to the most powerful people of India including Narendra Modi, Sachin Tendulkar, Amitabh Bachchan, Salman Khan, Shah Rukh Khan, Aamir Khan and Anil Ambani on women's safety in India.

 Personal life

 Her father is a merchant marine engineer, and she was born in a Parsi family.
 Treasurywala attended school and college in Mumbai, St. Xavier's College.
-In 2001, after her break-up, she moved to New York City where she studied method acting at the Lee Strasberg Theatre and Film Institute.
+In 2001, she moved to New York City where she studied method acting at the Lee Strasberg Theatre and Film Institute.
 While in New York, she also took a writing course at NYU.